Plays

 - Pardon me?

 Anyway, when traveling around Europe, should you notice the staging of yet another Tennessee Williams play, advertised for the 100th time in Zurich, Zagreb or Modena, try not to be impressed.
-And if you haven’t got a clue which particular play’s up except for the author’s name below it simply because you don't understand the local language it's written in, don’t worry.
+And if you haven’t got a clue which particular play’s up except for the author’s name below it simply because you don't understand the local language, don’t worry.
 Neither likely do the comfortable, don't-rock-the boat, hip-on-the-surface-but-tragically-conventional chaps behind such stage fluff.
-All of it art by committee, with predictable results.
+All of it productions by committee, with predictable results.

-Shocks, maybe it's just me, but I don’t think these ego-tripping, falsely anointed fonctionnaires should ever mount another Trolley Car Line Greed.
+Shocks, maybe it's just me, but I don’t think these ego-tripping, falsely anointed fonctionnaires should ever mount another Trolley Car Line Greed again.
 Anymore than they would A Highway Job Called Robbery, by the superb Oxfordshire Smith.

 Help Critical Thought Survive, Help Total Literary Originality; Any small donation is Deeply Appreciated: